john-hafner/john-hafner/README.md

 and visualization where we utilize the information in our application logs to monitor system health and provide business intelligence to our customers using Splunk.

-I'm currently learning Node JS as part of a rewrite of a work tool to bring it up to security standards.

 <!---
 john-hafner/john-hafner is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.